groc-prog/pyneo4j-ogm/README.md

 #### Batching cypher queries <a name="batching-cypher-queries"></a>

-Since Neo4j is ACID compliant, it is possible to batch multiple cypher queries into a single transaction.
-This can be useful if you want to execute multiple queries at once and make sure that either all of them succeed or none of them do.
-The client provides a `batch()` method that allows you to batch multiple cypher queries into a single transaction.
-The `batch()` method has to be called with a asynchronous context manager like in the following example:
+We provide an easy way to batch multiple database queries together, regardless of whether you are using the client directly or via a model method.
+To do this you can use the `batch()` method, which has to be called with a asynchronous context manager like in the following example:

 ```python
 async with client.batch():